Please login to continue

 Bennett Marona (left) works with Wycliffe linguist Doug Sampson on translation and literacy for the Baka language.

-Before long, the soldiers based in Dungu were becoming angry because they hadn’t been paid in several months.
-They decided to loot the town, and started shooting in the market near the translation office.
+Before long, chaos erupted again.
+Local soldiers, angry over unpaid wages, decided to loot the town and started shooting in the market near the translation office.

 Bennett and Doug ran back to meet Anne at the Sampsons’ home.
 They just managed to hide the translation work and equipment through a loose panel in their ceiling before the soldiers arrived at their door.
 The soldiers shot a hole through the roof of their veranda, demanding that the Sampsons open up.